blocksds/sdk/docs/content/introduction/introduction.md

 - It is possible to read and set the date and time of the RTC clock.

-- It is possible to connect to WiFi Access Points and perform DS to DS WiFi communications with the DS WiFi library.
+- It is possible to connect to WiFi access points and access the Internet.
+IT's also possible to communicate between multiple consoles in local multiplayer mode without an external access point.
+WEP and open access points are supported.
+IPv4 and IPv6 are supported.

 - **ndstool** supports creating NDS ROMs and define a ROM icon and banner text (in multiple languages!).

 ### 2.3 Supported DSi features

 - The SD slot of the DSi is supported.
+The NAND memory is also supported.

 - The new DMA features, as well as the new WRAM memory banks, are supported.

+- DSi WiFi features are supported, which lets you connect to WPA2 access points, not only WEP and open APs.
+IPv4 and IPv6 are supported.

 - **ndstool** supports animated icons from PNG, GIF, even animated GIF files.